 The concept of collecting

 For individuals who collect, the esteem of their collections is not money related but passionate.
-Collections permit individuals to remember their childhood, interface themselves to a period, or to a time they feel emphatically around.
-Their collections offer the assistance they ease uncertainty and uneasiness around losing a portion of themselves and to keep the past to proceed to exist within the present.
+Collections permit individuals to remember their childhood and interface themselves to a period, or to a time they feel emphatically around.
+Their collections offer the assistance they ease uncertainty and uneasiness around losing a portion of themselves and keep the past proceeding exist within the present.
 A few collect for the thrill of the rummage.
-Around for these collectors, collecting could be a journey, a long-lasting interest that can never be completed.
+For these collectors, collecting could be a journey, a long-lasting interest that can never be completed.
 Collecting may give mental security by filling a portion of the self one feels is lost or is void of meaning.
-When one collects, one tests with orchestrating, organizing, and displaying a part of the world which may serve to supply a security zone, a put of an asylum where fears are calmed, and frailty is managed.
+When one collects, one tests with orchestrating, organizing, and displaying a part of the world that may serve to supply a security zone, a put of an asylum where fears are calmed, and frailty is managed.
 Thought processes are not commonly elite, or maybe, diverse thought processes combine for each collector for a vast number of reasons. concept and psychology collecting

 What is collected

 People can and do collect almost anything.
 Saint Louis collected saints’ relics and built temples for them.
 Collections may be antisocial, such as the collection described in Mozart’s darkest opera, Don Giovanni.
 Mozart’s character, Don Giovanni, scoured the town collecting sexual conquests, making his indentured servant, Leporello, follow after him, listing names in a catalog, and verifying the authenticity of the account while doing so.
 Napoleon collected countries, a habit that led to the “Napoleon complex” cliché we use to describe a man who compensates for physical flaws through acts of aggression. concept and psychology collecting

 Why do you collect old passports?